Appraisal-One can help you remove your Private Mortgage Insurance

-It's largely understood that a 20% down payment is accepted when purchasing a home.
-Since the risk for the lender is often only the difference between the home value and the amount due on the loan, the 20% supplies a nice cushion against the charges of foreclosure, selling the home again, and typical value fluctuationsin the event a borrower is unable to pay.
+A 20% down payment is typically the standard when getting a mortgage.
+Because the liability for the lender is often only the difference between the home value and the sum due on the loan, the 20% provides a nice buffer against the expenses of foreclosure, reselling the home, and regular value changeson the chance that a borrower defaults.

-Banks were working with down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-How does a lender handle the added risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-This added plan guards the lender in case a borrower is unable to pay on the loan and the worth of the property is lower than the loan balance.
+During the recent mortgage upturn of the mid 2000s, it became common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+This supplemental policy guards the lender in the event a borrower doesn't pay on the loan and the worth of the home is less than the loan balance.

-Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and often isn't even tax deductible, PMI can be pricey to a borrower.
-It's money-making for the lender because they collect the money, and they get the money if the borrower defaults, contradictory to a piggyback loan where the lender takes in all the costs.
+Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and frequently isn't even tax deductible, PMI is pricey to a borrower.
+It's money-making for the lender because they acquire the money, and they get paid if the borrower defaults, separate from a piggyback loan where the lender takes in all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homeowner avoid bearing the expense of PMI?
+How can a buyer prevent bearing the expense of PMI?

-It can take countless years to reach the point where the principal is just 20% of the original loan amount, so it's crucial to know how your home has appreciated in value.
-After all, all of the appreciation you've acquired over time counts towards removing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Despite the fact that nationwide trends predict falling home values, be aware that real estate is local.
-Your neighborhood may not be minding the national trends and/or your home may have secured equity before things settled down.
+It can take countless years to get to the point where the principal is only 20% of the original amount of the loan, so it's crucial to know how your home has increased in value.
+After all, every bit of appreciation you've gained over time counts towards removing PMI.
+So why should you pay it after your loan balance has dropped below the 80% mark?
+Despite the fact that nationwide trends forecast falling home values, realize that real estate is local.
+Your neighborhood might not be following the national trends and/or your home could have secured equity before things calmed down.

-The hardest thing for most home owners to know is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can surely help.
+The hardest thing for many home owners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
 It's an appraiser's job to understand the market dynamics of their area.
-At Appraisal-One, we're masters at recognizing value trends in Huntington Beach, Orange County and surrounding areas, and we know when property values have risen or declined.
-When faced with figures from an appraiser, the mortgage company will usually cancel the PMI with little anxiety.
-At which time, the home owner can retain the savings from that point on.
+At Appraisal-One, we know when property values have risen or declined.
+We're masters at determining value trends in Huntington Beach, Orange County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will generally do away with the PMI with little effort.
+At which time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: